Duimon/thebezelproject-scripts/README.md

 The rest of the scripts just generate different colored bezels based on the color pallet of each thebezelproject graphics.
 If you choose to execute the rest of the scripts, keep in mind that some are doing quite a bit of work, and can take some time, especially for large numbers of graphics like the PSX set.
 Be patient and don’t forget what script you are running.
 Run them in order 1 - 5.

 When you are finished with the scripts (Either after the first script or all 5 of them), just move all of the generated **“*.slangp”** to your **”Beetle PSX HW”** preset folder and you are done.

+You can delete the **”_Beetle PSX HW.slangpOLD”** and repeat the process for all of your systems.

 The comments in the **”3.cmd”** script explain how to choose which color you use for the creation of the presets.
 By default, it uses the second to the least used color in the pallet.
 You can play with this if you’re fussy 😊.